East Midlands (European Parliament constituency): Complaint against Kilroy-Silk

 In August 2005, four of the MEPs for the region (Clark, Heaton-Harris, Helmer and Whitehead) sent a joint letter to President of the European Parliament Josep Borrell to complain of Kilroy-Silk:

 "He seems to have done little or no work as a constituency MEP for the East Midlands.
 This leaves five MEPs to do the work of six and the electorate have been short-changed".
 They complained that Kilroy-Silk was not "fulfilling the pledge he made on becoming an MEP, to serve the electorate of his region" and to call for him to "either do the job for which he is paid, or get out and leave it to those who can."

 The parliament has no power to remove Mr Kilroy-Silk, who is understood to have attended the minimum number of plenary sessions required to be eligible for his parliamentary allowances.
 Such a complaint was unprecedented.
 Kilroy-Silk refused to comment on it.
 The European Parliament does not have any power to expel a member, and Borrell took no action.

 Election results

 Elected candidates are shown in bold.
-Brackets indicate the number of votes per seat won.
+Brackets indicate the number of votes per seat won and order MEPs were elected.